Boeing to move 787 production to South Carolina in 2021

 Boeing said the single site would improve operational efficiency as the U.S. planemaker adjusts to the market downtown and positions for recovery.

-It said it would consolidate production at its North Charleston facility starting in mid-2021, according to its best current estimate.
+Boeing estimated it would consolidate production at its North Charleston facility starting in mid-2021.

 A review of its 787 production strategy, announced in July along with sweeping rate cuts across its widebody programs, had already rattled unions and politicians in Washington state, who see Boeing wavering on its commitment to its Seattle-area birthplace, something the company denies.

-House of Representatives Democrat Rick Larsen, who chairs the aviation subcommittee, called the decision “shortsighted and misplaced” in a statement this week, and vowed to fight to bring 787 production back to Everett.
+House of Representatives Democrat Rick Larsen, who chairs the aviation subcommittee and whose district includes the Everett plant, called the decision “shortsighted and misplaced” in a statement this week, and vowed to fight to bring 787 production back to Everett.

+The earlier decision to move some production to the non-union state of South Carolina was the culmination of a years-old board-led strategy to reduce reliance on Washington state, where Boeing has had stormy relations with unions in the past.

+John Holden, president of a local chapter of the International Association of Machinists, said losing 787 production capacity in Everett “puts the company, our members and our community in jeopardy.”

+Ray Goforth, Executive Director of the SPEEA engineers union, said its “immediate focus is supporting the members who will be laid-off.
+Long-term, we will partner with community stakeholders to attract new aerospace jobs to (Washington) state by marketing the aerospace talent pool Boeing is walking away from.”

-“We recognize that production decisions can impact our teammates, industry and our community partners,” said Boeing Commercial Airplanes chief executive Stan Deal.
+Boeing Commercial Airplanes chief executive Stan Deal said, “We recognize that production decisions can impact our teammates, industry and our community partners.”

 South Carolina offers cheaper labor, and the largest 787-10 variant cannot easily be built elsewhere due to its size.